 Fixation Academy of Performing Arts (FPA) responsibility:

-FPA recognises the utmost importance of a staff, volunteers and member’s physical and emotion wellbeing and therefore has the duty to ensure a safe environment for every member.
-Fixation Theatre company and staff have a duty and obligation in protecting members from harassment, discrimination and bullying.
+FPA recognises the utmost importance of a staff, volunteers, student and member’s physical and emotional wellbeing and therefore has the duty to ensure a safe environment for every member.
+FPA staff have a duty and obligation in protecting students and members from harassment, discrimination and bullying.

 Bullying is defined as undermining, intimidating or humiliating the person/s.

-Bullying prevents members reaching their full potential and therefore bullying is taken seriously at Fixation Theatre.
+Bullying prevents members reaching their full potential and therefore bullying is taken seriously at FPA.
 Bullying is not tolerated.

 Forms of bullying include: